 - ODBC: Impala is certified to run against MicroStrategy and Tableau, with restrictions.
 For more information, see Configuring Impala to Work with ODBC.

 - Querying data stored in HDFS and HBase in a single query.
 See Using Impala to Query HBase Tables for details.

 - In Impala 2.2.0 and higher, querying data stored in the Amazon Simple Storage Service (S3).
-See Using Impala to Query the Amazon S3 Filesystem (Unsupported Preview) for details.
+See Using Impala with the Amazon S3 Filesystem for details.

 - Concurrent client requests.
 Each Impala daemon can handle multiple concurrent client requests.
 The effects on performance depend on your particular hardware and workload.

 - Kerberos authentication.
-For more information, see Overview of Impala Security.
+For more information, see Impala Security Overview.

 - Partitions.
 With Impala SQL, you can create partitioned tables with the CREATE TABLE statement, and add and drop partitions with the ALTER TABLE statement.
 Impala also takes advantage of the partitioning present in Hive tables.
 See Partitioning for Impala Tables for details.

 What features from relational databases or Hive are not available in Impala?